mickekring/Apple-ID-Creator-SWE/README.md

 Apple-ID-Creator-Sweden
 ==========================

-Universal Yosemite and iTunes 12.0

-This is a fork of garrya100 great script adapted for the Swedish iTunes version 12.0.1 running on OSX Yosemity 10.10.
+This is a fork of garrya100's great script adapted and changed for use with the Swedish version of iTunes.

+OSX: Yosemite 10.10.2
+iTunes: 12.0.1